farshad-fatemian49/django-ecommerce-shop/README.md

 # django-ecommerce-shop
-About A Django-based e-commerce website with user accounts, cart, coupons, orders and Zarinpal payment integration.
+A Django-based e-commerce website with user accounts, cart, coupons, orders and Zarinpal payment integration.